 I love the way the set of cards has turned out and that filtering effect of the diffuse glow that softens the highlights, but I also like the original image with its hard morning sunlight and deep shadows, above.

-About the cards and other items
+About the cards

 These dreamy sepia-toned cards are 5″ x 7″, blank inside and printed on 12 pt. gloss card stock with matching natural white envelopes and packed in a clear-top white cardboard greeting card box.
 Cards are blank inside; on the back is the story of the photo.